Rockefeller Foundation: Arts and philanthropy

-The Cultural Innovation Fund is a pilot grant program that is overseen by Lincoln Center.
+The Cultural Innovation Fund is a pilot grant program that is overseen by the Lincoln Center.
 The grants are to be used towards art and cultural opportunities in the underserved areas of Brooklyn and the South Bronx with three overarching goals.

 The Rockefeller Foundation supported the art scene in Haiti in 1948 and a literacy project with UNESCO.

 Rusk was involved with funding the humanities and the social sciences during the Cold War period, including study of the Soviet Union.

 In July 2022, the Rockefeller Foundation granted $1m to the Wikimedia Foundation.

+Bellagio Center

+The foundation also owns and operates the Bellagio Center in Bellagio, Italy.
+The center has several buildings, spread across a 50 acre property, on the peninsula between lakes Como and Lecco in Northern Italy.
+The center is sometimes referred to as the "Villa Serbelloni", the property bequeathed to the foundation in 1959 under the presidency of Dean Rusk (who was later to become U.S. President Kennedy's secretary of state).

+The Bellagio Center operates both a conference center and a residency program.
+Numerous Nobel laureates, Pulitzer winners, National Book Award recipients, Prince Mahidol Award winners, and MacArthur fellows, as well as several acting and former heads of state and government, have been in residence at Bellagio.